Fair, intuitive and transparent pricing

 How Claims affect your premium

-We also look at the amount paid out in claims over the preceding plan year for everyone on your plan.
+We look at the amount paid out in claims over the preceding plan year for everyone on your plan.
 If you only make a small claim, or no claims at all, you’ll receive a lower increase.